Virtual & In-Person Court Information

 If you have a payment due, payment can still be made either online, by phone or by mail as indicated above.

-If you have an active warrant that you are trying to address, please email or call the Court Clerk who will be able to discuss options for your case(s).
+If you have an active warrant that you are trying to address, please email or call the Court to discuss options for your case(s).

 Trials begin at 1:30 p.m. generally on the 2nd Monday of the month.